 Brazil, Russia, India, China

 compound average annual growth rate

-corporate average fuel economy (standards in the US)
+corporate average fuel economy (standards in the United States)

 Committee on Budget and Expenditure (of the IEA); also indicated as Budget Committee